alexvanyo/composelife/README.md

 ## Runnable Modules

 [app][app] contains the mobile app simulator for running, editing, and exploring Game of Life patterns.

+[desktop-app] contains the desktop app simulator for running, editing, and exploring Game of Life patterns.

 [wear][wear] contains a Game of Life watchface, with a stable pattern displaying the time with a